 Crypto services undermine traditional forms of governance because its users are anonymous.
 This assumes impunity from government and central authorities.
 The collective consensus of crypto coders, miners, and anonymous micro actors in a growing subculture.
-To date, crypto has been relatively untouched by the authorities of the “real-world” and raises important questions on about how this space should be regulated.
+To date, crypto has been relatively untouched by the authorities of the “real-world” and raises important questions about how this space should be regulated.
 Techno-Libertarians envision utopian self-regulation, with codified rules that evolve with its technology.
 Crypto-anarchists envision a free-rule zone for autonomous businesses and unconstrained virtual currencies.
 Anyone who denies these programmatic rules essentially forfeits their right to participate.

 In this second section, the crypto power hierarchy will be defined as a basis for understanding its governance in contrast to the real world.